th3james/test-graphics/README.md

 'App' API, which provides an index of indicators for the application to use.
 Essentially, this repackages the metadata from the above API, adding configuration for this app.

+## Apiary specs
+The apiary specs (which are used to power the apiary APIs this app communicates with) are backed up in the apiarySpecs folder